 Making exercise a big part of your life is fantastic.
-It is mind boosting, has multiple beneficial effects on our mind, body, heart and liver.
+It is mind-boosting and has multiple beneficial effects on our mind, body, heart, and liver.
 The fact that it can be hazardous to us seems preposterous.
-But when your ‘want for exercise’ overpowers your ‘like for exercise’, that’s when addiction strikes in.
+But when your ‘want for exercise’ overpowers your ‘like for exercise’, that’s when addiction strikes.

 What is Exercise addiction?

-It is the compulsive disorder to exercise excessively and obsessively and unable to resist doing it.
+It is a compulsive disorder to exercise excessively and obsessively and unable to resist doing it.
 For those with exercise addiction, working out is the happiest time of their day.
-An exercise addict gets hooked on to the idea of staying fit and ultimately this causes significant physical and phycological damage along with eating disorders.
+An exercise addict gets hooked on the idea of staying fit and ultimately this causes significant physical and psychological damage along with eating disorders.

 Signs you are at risk of exercise addiction?